jiriklepl/-C-turing-machine-in-templates/README.md

     - to: the resulting state of the turing machine
 - `Input` is an instance of `tape<Gamma, Gamma...
 Places>` and it is the initial state of the work tape
 - `Fin` is an instance of `tape<Q, Q...
 States>` and it is the set of accepting states
+- `Q0` is the initial state

+(the actual names don't have to follow this description, with an exception of the `Blank` value)

 ## How to use the turing machine